You have questions, we have answers.

 - your salary and wages are not deductible against the profits of an Australian permanent establishment of your employer

-Check with your Banks Group client service contact to find out more.
+Check with your Banks Group representative to find out more.

 Question: I am working overseas because of COVID-19.
 What are my Australian tax obligations?

 If you usually live and work in Australia but you are temporarily overseas as a result of COVID-19, there is no change to your Australian tax obligations.

 Question: If the bank defers loan repayments for a period of time as a result of COVID-19, can I continue to claim interest on the loan as a deduction?